Washington, D.C. Registered Agent

 - Agents can be a member in good standing of the District of Columbia Bar who maintains an office in the District of Columbia.

-It’s critical that new business owners find a registered agent upon who they can trust and rely.
-At DoMyLLC, we offer registered agent services to those looking to file as an LLC or corporation in the state of Washington, D.C.
+It’s critical that new business owners find a District of Columbia registered agent upon who they can trust and rely.
+At DoMyLLC, we offer registered agent services to those looking to file as an LLC or corporation in the District of Columbia.
 When hiring us to serve as a registered agent, business owners can rest assured that they are receiving reliable, professional services, including:

-- A physical address in the state of Washington, D.C., meeting requirements set forth by the Department of Consumer and Regulatory Affairs’s Office.
+- A physical address in the District of Columbia, meeting requirements set forth by the Department of Consumer and Regulatory Affairs’s Office.

 - An office available during business hours from Monday through Friday.
 We can accept all legal correspondence for a company.